■Q: Can I use the Titan while charging?

 A: Yes.
 The Titan is the first of its kind to have a stackable battery design.
-Each battery is a 2,100wh battery that can be sandwiched between the original battery and the inverter.
+Each battery has a 2,000wh capacity that can be sandwiched between the original battery and the inverter.
 Or it is possible to remove the plug covers from the bottom of the original battery and simply add the new battery below the original battery.

 ■Q: What makes your kits different from other kits I’ve seen online?